mbaris/mbaris/README.md

 ### Hey, I am Barış 👋

-I am an engineer, programmer and a geek.
+I am an engineer/geek from Turkey.
+I am currently working and living in Berlin.

-### Things I am interested in nowadays
+## Things I am interested in nowadays
-* Observability / OpenTelemetry and OpenMetrics
+- Observability / OpenTelemetry and OpenMetrics
-* Infrastructure as Code / Terraform
+- Infrastructure as Code / Terraform
-* Reactive Java / WebFlux
+- Reactive Java / WebFlux
-* AWS Lambda
+- Serverless Computing / AWS Lambda
+- Minimal and fast websites

-### Programming languages I use the most
+## Programming languages I use the most
-* Java :coffee:
+- Java
-* Python :snake:
+- Python
-* Javascript
+- Javascript

-I want to work with Rust, Scala and Kotlin as well.
+I also want to write some code with Rust, Go and Kotlin as well.

-### Things I am passionate about
+## Things I am passionate about outside of work
-* Platformers, roguelikes and metroidvanias :video_game: :joystick:
+- Video games, specifically platformers, roguelikes and metroidvanias
-* Synthwave music :headphones:
+- Synthwave music
-* Snowboarding :snowboarder:
+- Snowboarding
-* Fantasy Novels :elf: :dragon: :mage_man:
+- Fantasy Novels
-* Traveling the world :earth_africa: :earth_asia:	:earth_americas:
+- Traveling

 You can find links to my socials at https://baris.io